 - When using the Internet, only provide information to secured sites for businesses that you trust and have a clear policy as to how they will use the information.

 - Never respond to email solicitations asking for personal information!

 - Change your driver’s license number to a randomly assigned “S” number in Massachusetts if you have not already done so.

 - Review your monthly financial statements immediately and closely and report any suspicious activity to your bank or credit card company immediately.

 - Check your credit report annually and immediately report any inaccuracies to the credit bureau.
 As a Massachusetts resident, you are entitled to one free copy of your credit report per year from the three credit reporting agencies.

 Learn more about Identity Theft

-Your Deposits Are Insured In Full at The Cooperative Bank of Cape Cod As a cooperative bank, The Cooperative Bank Cape Cod deposits are insured in full.
-This page explains how the Share Insurance Fund (SIF) insures your money beyond the FDIC coverage limits.
-This page is made available to all cooperative banks in Massachusetts through the Co-operative Central Bank Share Insurance Fund in Boston, Massachusetts.
+Your Deposits Are Insured In Full at The Cooperative Bank of Cape Cod As a cooperative bank, The Cooperative Bank of Cape Cod deposits are insured in full.
+The Depositors Insurance Fund (DIF) insures your money beyond the FDIC coverage limits of $250,000.

 Looking For Additional Information on Security?